Stop Making It Difficult to Be Excellent in Safety

 This article originally appeared in the April 2012 issue of Occupational Health & Safety.

-Shawn M. Galloway is the President of ProAct Safety, an international safety excellence consulting firm.
-He has assisted hundreds of organizations to achieve and sustain excellence in safety, culture, and operational performance.
-Host of the weekly podcast series Safety Culture Excellence, he can be reached at 936-273-8700 or info@ProActSafety.com.
+Shawn M. Galloway is the coauthor of STEPS to Safety Culture Excellence and President of ProAct Safety.
+He has helped hundreds of organizations within every major industry internationally achieve and sustain excellence in performance and culture.
+He is also the host of the highly acclaimed weekly podcast series Safety Culture Excellence®.
+He can be reached at 800-395-1347 or info@ProActSafety.com.